xandga/CIFO-24-25/README.md

 ## Repository Structure
 This repository is organized as follows:

-- /notebooks: This folder contains the Jupyter notebooks used in class each week
+- /notebooks-class: This folder contains the Jupyter notebooks used in class each week
+- /notebooks-solution: This folder contains the same Jupyter notebooks used in class but with the cells filled with the solutions.
+You should not edit these notebooks, and instead edit the ones in `notebooks-class`
 - /library: The source code for the optimization library we will build throughout the semester.
 This includes:
    - /algorithms: Functions and classes that implement a variety of optimization algorithms
    - /problems: Classes that define and implement various optimization problems and provide a way to solve them using the algorithms developed